rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 * `CUDF_LOG_ERROR` - recoverable errors
 * `CUDF_LOG_CRITICAL` - unrecoverable errors (e.g. memory corruption)

-By default, `TRACE` and `DEBUG` messages are excluded from the log.
-In public builds, the code that logs at these levels is compiled out.
+By default, `TRACE`, `DEBUG` and `INFO` messages are excluded from the log.
+In addition, in public builds, the code that logs at `TRACE` and `DEBUG` levels is compiled out.
 This prevents logging of potentially sensitive data that might be done for debug purposes.
 Also, this allows developers to include expensive computation in the trace/debug logs, as the overhead will not be present in the public builds.
-The minimum enabled logging level is `INFO`, and it can be modified in multiple ways:
+ The minimum enabled logging level is `WARN`, and it can be modified in multiple ways:

 * CMake configuration variable `LIBCUDF_LOGGING_LEVEL` - controls the minimum level of logging that will be compiled in the build.